 World Challenge and Operation Wallacea

 Each year we students participate in a World Challenge expedition to countries such as Uganda, Northern Thailand, Belize, and in 2019, Cambodia.
 While there, our students complete community projects such as helping to construct classrooms in orphanages.
 We also offer Operation Wallacea which is a network of academics from European and North American universities, who design and implement biodiversity and conservation management research expeditions.
 In 2018, the Operation Wallacea locations were Ecuador and the Galapagos Islands.
 There is an expectation that students raise the money to fund either expedition, which helps our students to be responsible and resourceful.
+Please note that due to Covid travel restrictions, we have not been able to launch any recent expeditions, but we are hopeful to get back up and running in 2023!

 Helping and Volunteering

 Here at Gosforth Academy there is a real sense of community spirit.
-Students’ efforts in working in the community are rewarded through our Community Award Scheme.
-We encourage all students to become involved in helping the lower school and wider community.
-We also offer a variety of opportunities for the budding volunteer within school.
+Students’ efforts in working in the community are rewarded through our Community Award

 Every year, over 100 Sixth Form students take part in one of the mentoring schemes operating in lower school.
 The largest element (Peer Mentoring) involves students working with GCSE Maths, Science and English students who need assistance in reaching their target grades at GCSE.
 Other types of mentoring include groups with a focus on reading, effort or behaviour.
 In all cases, full training is provided.